 Hands-on Experiential Education

 Students connect with marine science in an exciting, participatory setting, augmenting traditional classroom education.
-SRC scientists, staff, interns and volunteers serve as mentors and teachers during field trips.
-With a ratio of one mentor per every four students, SRC trips are personalized learning experiences.
+SRC scientists, staff, and interns serve as mentors and teachers during field trips.

 Things you wouldn’t get inside a typical high school class are brought to our interest, in the most extraordinary way.